Clashes break out in Beirut after slain official's funeral

 BEIRUT Gunmen exchanged fire in southern districts of Beirut overnight after the state funeral of an assassinated Lebanese intelligence chief ended in violence when angry mourners broke away and tried to storm the offices of Prime Minister Najib Mikati.

-Sunday's clashes fed into a growing political crisis in Lebanon linked to the civil war in neighbouring Syria.
+Sunday's clashes fed into a growing political crisis in Lebanon linked to the civil war in neighboring Syria.

 Opposition leaders and their supporters accuse Syria of being behind the car bombing that killed Brigadier General Wissam al-Hassan on Friday.
 They say Mikati is too close to Syrian President Bashar al-Assad and his Lebanese ally Hezbollah, which is part of Mikati's government.